-4 What has this got to do with Growth?
+What has this got to do with Growth?
+(39 to 47)

 - What has growth to do with Working Free?

 - About the hysteria

 - Have the right targets been identified?

 - Growth means new money

 - New money means exports.

 - What to focus on?
 The key question